-Charles (Chas) Holloway is an American writer, publisher and lecturer noted for coining the term “Open Source Government” and for developing fundamental concepts in that field.
+Charles (Chas) Holloway is an American writer, publisher and lecturer noted for creating Free World Theory, and for developing fundamental concepts in that field.

-Mr. Holloway is the author of two books: The End: The Fall of the Political Class, and Breakout: Blockchain Vs. the Nation State, which are book’s one and two in the Open Source Government series.
-He also authored the Constitution for the Chiricahua Apache Mimbreno Nde Nation in Texas, and is on the Board of Directors of LiberLand, a micro-nation in Eastern Europe, as well as the Science of Freedom Foundation in Los Angeles, California.
+Mr. Holloway is the author of two books on Free World Theory: The End: The Fall of the Political Class, and Breakout: Blockchain Vs. the Nation State.
+He also authored the Constitution for the Chiricahua Apache Mimbreno Nde Nation based on Free World Theory principles, and is on the Board of Directors of LiberLand, a micro-nation in Eastern Europe, as well as the Science of Freedom Foundation in Los Angeles, California.

 I think it’s my strange upbringing that has motivated me to put this series of books together.
 My life has certainly not been “normal.”
 I was born into a family of business titans, and I was aware from a young age that I was expected to grow up and match or exceed their accomplishments.
 The drive to do something significant has been hanging over me like a ghost for as long as I can remember.